 You only need to prove that you were lawfully on public land or a private place when the attack took place.
 You must also show that the defendant is the dog’s owner or was the one in control of the dog at the time of the attack.
 However, defendants have some possible defenses in some circumstances.
 If you openly provoked the dog, were trespassing on the dog owner’s property at the time, or were committing a criminal act, you may not be entitled to any compensation for your injuries.

 Other laws may apply in your case, as Washington law allows county commissioners to enact dog control zones.
 For example, Seattle has leash laws, and owners are not allowed to let their dogs run free except in designated off-leash zones.
-Washington also has dangerous breed laws.
-A dog that falls under one of these established breeds must adhere to the applicable laws.
-These laws require that the dog have a restraint chain and muzzle outside of a proper enclosure.
+Washington municipal governments can also have dangerous breed laws, but not outright bans.
+A dog that falls under one of these established breeds must adhere to the applicable laws unless it qualifies for an exemption.
+These laws can require that the dog have a restraint chain and muzzle outside of a proper enclosure.

 Recovering Compensation in a Washington Dog Bite Attack